mounchiliu/Udacity/self-driving/Chapter-5-Lesson5-Kalman Filter in c++ & EKF.md

   - the order does not matter!
 - because we have already run a prediction-update iteration with the first sensor at time  k+3 , **the output of the second prediction at time  k+3  will actually be identical** to the output from the update step with the first sensor
 - so, **in theory**, you could **skip the second prediction step** and just run a prediction, update, update iteration

+### Kalman filter in c++
+The Kalman equation contains many variables, so here is a high level overview to get some intuition about what the Kalman filter is doing.

+#### Intuition

+**Prediction**
+Let's say we know an object's current position and velocity , which we keep in the x variable.
+Now one second has passed.
+We can predict where the object will be one second later because we knew the object position and velocity one second ago; we'll just assume the object kept going at the same velocity.

+The x&#x27; = Fx + \nu x′=Fx+ν equation does these prediction calculations for us.

+But maybe the object didn't maintain the exact same velocity.
+Maybe the object changed direction, accelerated or decelerated.
+So when we predict the position one second later, our uncertainty increases.
+P&#x27; = FPF^T + Q P′=FPF^T
+ +Q represents this increase in uncertainty.

+Process noise refers to the uncertainty in the prediction step.
+We assume the object travels at a constant velocity, but in reality, the object might accelerate or decelerate.
+The notation \nu \sim N(0, Q) ν∼N(0,Q) defines the process noise as a gaussian distribution with mean zero and covariance Q.

+**Update**
+Now we get some sensor information that tells where the object is relative to the car.
+First we compare where we think we are with what the sensor data tells us y = z - Hx&#x27; y=z−Hx′.

+The K K matrix, often called the Kalman filter gain, combines the uncertainty of where we think we are P&#x27; P′ with the uncertainty of our sensor measurement R R .
+If our sensor measurements are very uncertain (R is high relative to P'), then the Kalman filter will give more weight to where we think we are: x&#x27; x′
+  .
+If where we think we are is uncertain (P' is high relative to R), the Kalman filter will put more weight on the sensor measurement: z z .

+Measurement noise refers to uncertainty in sensor measurements.
+The notation \omega \sim N(0, R) ω∼N(0,R) defines the measurement noise as a gaussian distribution with mean zero and covariance R. Measurement noise comes from uncertainty in sensor measurements.